MathematicLove/UserOrders/README.md

 # User&Orders
 Stack used:
-- Ruby
+- Language for back: Ruby
-- Ruby on Rails
+- Framework for API: Ruby on Rails
-- PostgreSQL
+- DB: PostgreSQL
-- Vue.js
+- UI: Vue.js
-- Dockerfile
+- DeployTools: Dockerfile
   - CI for Rails with GitFlows (failed 😭)

 ## To run $_{on  \space macOS}$:
 Starting server on localhost:3000 with Rails API: